Halsey East Animal Clinic

 Directions

-If you have clipped your dogs nails too short and it is bleeding, don't panic!
+If you have clipped your dogs nails too short and they are bleeding, don't panic!

 Go to the bottom of this page for suggestions on how to fix this.